Understanding the growth of the mindfulness story so far.....

 Now before you hurriedly buy candles or bells or book a retreat to Benaras or Dharamshala in India, you should perhaps know a bit more about what mindfulness is and whether it is really this magical panacea that everyone hails it to be.

 As a Hindu who has grown up in a culture where meditative practices were imbued very early on at home, infused at school, and nurtured in the ethos of the society, along with graduate training and field experience in psychology and mental health, I feel I am qualified to provide some insights.
-However, in doing so, I will unambiguously state that my insights will neither provide you with a magic pill to allay all your worries nor will it help you attain Moksha (मोक्ष or Liberation).
+However, in doing so, I will unambiguously state that my insights may neither provide you with a magic pill to allay all your worries nor may it help you attain Moksha (मोक्ष or Liberation).
 And I mean this in a psychological and eschatological sense.